dpjudas/SurrealEngine/README.md

 ![facingworlds](https://user-images.githubusercontent.com/5136903/125014285-afc65580-e06d-11eb-80c0-0a1992a7d0ff.jpg)

+## Requirements

+* Original copies of the UE1 games you want to run
+* Windows 10+ or a modern Linux distro
+* A Vulkan capable graphics card

 ## Current status

 The engine can load and render the maps.
 The Unrealscript VM is almost feature complete - only arrays and network conditional execution are not implemented yet.